Setting up a dev environment for the MSVC toolchain (Visual Studio 2022) for Windows

 Install dependencies using powershell script

-Open Developer Powershell for VS2022 from Windows as administrator (since system environment variables are modified), and navigate to the Dissolve Visual Studio repo folder.
+Open Developer Powershell for VS2022 from Windows as administrator, and navigate to the Dissolve Visual Studio repo folder.

 Run the following Powershell command to enable scripts: